python-trio/flake8-async/README.md

 # flake8-trio

-A highly opinionated flake8 plugin for Trio-related problems.
+A highly opinionated flake8 plugin for [Trio](https://github.com/python-trio/trio)-related problems.

 This can include anything from outright bugs, to pointless/dead code, to likely performance issues, to minor points of idiom that might signal a misunderstanding.

 It may well be too noisy for anyone with different opinions, that's OK.

+It also supports the [anyio](https://github.com/agronholm/anyio) library.

 Pairs well with flake8-bugbear.